Caffeine & Sleep: How Long Does Caffeine Keep You Awake?July 7, 2023 - Katie McCallum

 We know how it works.
 We know about how long it can last.
-But, put together, what does this mean for someone who's trying to have some caffeine without it affecting his or her sleep?

-Ultimately, though, there's probably no one-size-fits-all rule as to how late is too late when it comes to consuming caffeine.
+Ultimately, there's probably no one-size-fits-all rule as to how late is too late when it comes to consuming caffeine.

 The length of time your favorite caffeinated beverage might hang around in your system varies depending on: